AMReX-Fluids/AMReX-Hydro/Docs/source/Projections.rst

 to compute the approximate projection.
 This means we must

 The ``NodalProjector`` class can be used to solve the nodal projection without explicitly calling the linear solver.
-In addtion to solving the nodal variable coefficient Poisson equation, it internally computes the right-hand-side, including the the divergence of the vector field, :math:`D(U^*)`, and also subtracts the weighted gradient term to make the vector field result satisfy the
+In addition to solving the nodal variable coefficient Poisson equation, it internally computes the right-hand-side, including the the divergence of the vector field, :math:`D(U^*)`, and also subtracts the weighted gradient term to make the vector field result satisfy the